-After years of waiting, Zorro fans are finally able to collect the entire series on DVD in the original B&W versions.
-This even includes the rare hour-long episodes!
-The shows were released on November 3, 2009 as part of the Walt Disney Treasures series.
+After years of waiting, Zorro fans were finally able to collect the entire series on DVD in the original B&W versions when the shows were released on November 3, 2009 as part of the Walt Disney Treasures series.
+This even included the rare hour-long episodes!
 I was lucky enough to be one of the people interviewed for the extras on the DVDs, making this release even more special for me.

-Let's take a look at what is included on the DVDs.
-To begin, each season is sold in a black tin container.
+Let's take a look at what was included on the DVDs.
+To begin, each season was sold in a black tin container.
 Here are the covers for the two sets.

 Each season contains all 39 half-hour episodes from that season plus two of the anthology series episodes and supplemental material produced just for this release.

 Inside each of the tins you'll find a collector's pin, a reproduction of a vintage publicity photograph, a certificate of authenticity, a booklet about the series, and finally, what we've all been waiting for - six discs packed with Zorro.
 Here are the discs from Set One:

 The menus on each disc are rather simple, consisting of black-and-white artwork with the Zorro theme song playing in the background.

 Disc One starts with an introduction by Leonard Maltin, the driving force behind this release, who provides a brief history of the Zorro character and sets the stage for the fun to follow.
 After that's time to watch the episodes themselves.